Koni Lui

-Koni Lui Wai Yee (呂慧儀; born 3 September 1982 in Hong Kong) is a model and 2nd runner up at the Miss Hong Kong 2006 pageant.
+Koni Lui Wai Yee (呂慧儀; born 3 September 1982 in Hong Kong) is a Hongkonger actress, model and beauty pageant titleholder who placed 2nd runner up at the Miss Hong Kong 2006 pageant.
 She represented Hong Kong at Miss International 2006 in Tokyo, Japan and Beijing, China.
 She received two awards, Most Beautiful Smile and the Miss Friendship award.
 She won four Miss Friendship titles (2001, 2002, 2004, and 2005).
 With her win, Hong Kong is tied with Japan as the only nations at Miss International to win more than four Miss Friendships and at any international pageant.